 Many of you planning to go to the US may be wondering how does a USA visa looks like.
 Some of you may be going for Tourism as a visitor, some of you may be going to study as an F1 student, Some of you may be going to the US for Working on an H1B visa, etc. Irrespective of the purpose of your travel, the US visa stamp remains pretty standard, but the info in it varies by the type of visa.
 You need to apply for US Visa at a consulate for getting the visa stamped on your Passport.

 Sample US Visa – Meaning of fields

-Below are two samples of US Visas: B1/B2 visa issued in past and H1B Visa issued in 2021.
+Below are two samples of US Visas: B1/B2 visa issued in past and most recent H1B Visa issued in 2021.
 We review each of the fields on the visa means below.

 |US Visa – Filed Name||Meaning of the Field, Information|

 |Issuing Post Name||It has the location where the US visa was issued.
 It is the US Consulate / Embassy office location|

 |Control Number||US Visa control number is an internal tracking number for DHS to track visas.|

 |Surname||Family Name or Last name of the applicant that appears in the passport.|

 |Given Name||First Name or Given name on your passport.|